Inflation Calculator: Future Value Calculator India

 Also, it is important to invest money rather than holding in saving accounts.
 Investors can consider equity investments based on their risk tolerance levels.
 Additionally, in the long term, mutual funds have the potential to earn significant returns.

 Therefore, having investments that earn significant returns in the long term is one way to overcome inflation loss.
-A strong investment strategy will help in minimizing the impact of inflation on long term financial plans and savings.
+A strong investment strategy will help in minimising the impact of inflation on long term financial plans and savings.

 What is the Time Value of Money?